Car Insurance Premium Financing: Pay Monthly or Pay in Full?

 What is car insurance premium financing?

 Car insurance premium financing is a loan arrangement where a finance company pays your full insurance premium to your insurer upfront, and you repay that company in monthly installments — plus interest and fees — over the life of your policy.
 It's designed to make large upfront premiums more manageable.
 Your insurance policy serves as collateral, meaning the lender can cancel it if you stop making payments.
+It's most commonly used for commercial auto insurance but is available for personal policies as well.

 How much do installment fees add to my car insurance cost?